BenSchZA/wattie-whatsapp-bot/README.md

 ## Amazon EC2 Config

-Ports 8001 and 5900 need to be open to incoming connections in order to use API and VNC.
+Port 8001 needs to be open to incoming connections in order to use the API.
+VNC connections are done via SSH.

 ## Environment variables